max-wilkinson/BingRewards/README.md

 - **wikipedia**: Uses today's wikipedia.
 Generates terms with whole words.

 ### Events
-onError: Defines what the script should do when an error occurs during processing an account.
+**onError**: Defines what the script should do when an error occurs during processing an account.
-onComplete: Defines how the script should behave when it completes processing an account.
+**onComplete**: Defines how the script should behave when it completes processing an account.
-onScriptComplete: A special event which occurs only once when the script finishes executing.
+**onScriptComplete**: A special event which occurs only once when the script finishes executing.
-onScriptFailure: A special event which occurs only once and if the script fails with exception some time after successfully loading the config.
+**onScriptFailure**: A special event which occurs only once and if the script fails with exception some time after successfully loading the config.

 ## Automating
 Linux/Mac: Create cron job